safeinsights/trusted-output-app/README.md

 ### Option 1: Encrypt results and send to Management App

-This happens if there are member-reviewer public keys in the management app's database.
+This happens if there are Member Reviewer public keys (from the Member Reviewer Keypair) in the Management App's database.

 - This app encrypts the results in a zip using the (encryption)[https://github.com/safeinsights/encryption] library and the member-reviewers' public keys
-- Then, it sends the encrypted results to the management app at `/api/job/<jobId>/results`
+- Then, it sends the encrypted results to the Management App at `/api/job/<jobId>/results`

 ### Option 2: Review results in TOA and send approved to Management App

 This happens if there are 0 results encryption keys for that organization in the Management App database.

 - This app allows members(TM) to log in and approve the results of the code job (AKA the CSV files)
-- Once the members approve the results, it will post the CSV file to the management app at `/api/job/<jobId>/results`
+- Once the members approve the results, it will post the CSV file to the Management App at `/api/job/<jobId>/results`

 ## Development